Dimers and Imaginary geometry: Introduction

+\cref{T:winding_continuum} provides a continuum analogue of Theorem \ref{T:winding_intro}, in the sense that the continuum field is regularised by truncating the SLE branches rather than discretisation.
+As already mentioned this is of independent interest since it gives an explicit construction of the GFF coupled to a uniform spanning tree according to imaginary geometry.
+We strongly believe that the same result holds for other values of $\kappa$.
+Our proof of \cref{T:winding_continuum} is written in a way that is mostly independent of the value of $\kappa$ except for a few lemmas, gathered in \cref{S:SLE}.
+These lemmas concern fairly basic properties of flow lines which seem very plausible for arbitrary values of $\kappa$.
+However we did not try to establish them, preferring to focus on the case $\kappa =2$ only since we also need the analogous discrete statements later on in the paper.

-At the continuum level, we note that \cref{T:winding_continuum} is of independent interest since it gives an explicit construction of the imaginary geometry map from a uniform spanning tree to a Gaussian free field.
-We strongly believe that for other values of $\kappa$, one can apply the \emph{same} regularisation procedure to a tree of flow lines to recover the associated GFF, or in other word the function from a tree to a field is always the same independently of $\kappa$ and it consists simply of measuring the ``winding" of branches.
-This suggests a number of results concerning interacting dimers recently introduced by Giuliani, Mastropietro and Toninelli \cite{InteractingDimers}.
-We believe that if one applies Temperley's bijection to a configuration of interacting dimers as in \cite{InteractingDimers}, the Peano curve of the resulting tree converges to certain space-filling SLE$_{\kappa'}$ defined by Miller and Sheffield \cite{IG4} in these cases and that by adjusting the interaction parameter one can at least obtain any $\kappa' \in (8-\eps, 8+\eps)$.
-However it is quite speculative at the moment as we lack tools (like Wilson's algorithm) to study interacting dimers or its corresponding Temperleyan spanning trees.
-See \cite{SixVertexSLE} for a related question.
+The above discussion suggests a number of results concerning interacting dimers recently introduced by Giuliani, Mastropietro and Toninelli \cite{InteractingDimers}.
+We conjecture that if one applies Temperley's bijection to a configuration of interacting dimers as in \cite{InteractingDimers}, the Peano curve of the resulting tree converges to certain space-filling SLE$_{\kappa'}$ defined by Miller and Sheffield \cite{IG4} in these cases and that by adjusting the interaction parameter one can at least obtain any $\kappa' \in (8-\eps, 8+\eps)$.
+However it is quite speculative at the moment as we lack tools (like Wilson's algorithm) to study interacting dimers or corresponding Temperleyan spanning trees.
+See \cite{giuliani2017haldane} (which appeared after a draft of our paper was first put on arxiv) for additional support for our conjecture, and see \cite{SixVertexSLE} for a related question.